 Roghani has received numerous grants and awards from the Swedish Arts Grants Committee and other entities, including the Solo Award at the Charlottenborg Spring Exhibition for her Barzakh (Limbo) piece.
 This work represented her narrative on emigration during times of protest and injustice in search for freedom, all the while « ending up being the fear of doing just that », the artist explained.

-Samaneh Roghani is an Immigré Artist (IA)-Resident at the Artists at Risk (AR)/Immigré Artists (IA)-UNICORN Residency in Malmö, Sweden.
+Samaneh Roghani is an Immigré Artist (IA)-Resident at the Artists at Risk (AR)/Immigré Artists (IA)-UNICORN Residency in Malmö, Sweden in 2021.
 The programme is co-funded by UNICORN and Artists at Risk (AR), with the support of Nordic Culture Point, Malmö Konsthall and Brunåkra Temporary, and coordinated by Perpetuum Mobile (PM) as part of the Artists at Risk (AR)/Immigré Artists (IA)-Nordic Network.